StrangeBeeCorp/Security/SECURITY.md

 security[@]strangebee.com
 ```

-In this email, please include as much as information that can help us better understand and resolve the issue:
+In this email, please include as much information as possible that can help us better understand and resolve the issue:
 - Application and version
 - Special configuration and usage required to reproduce the issue
 - Step-by-step instructions to reproduce the issue